leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ### Faults:
 1. **[RE]** Out of range may happen if you override compare function by `a.val - b.val`.

+## 399. Evaluate Division (Medium)

+The equations are actually path and the queries are for the distance between two nodes.

+Use HashMap to store the paths and DFS to calculate the distance.

 ## 400. Nth Digit

 There are 9 numbers with 1 bit, 90 with 2 bits, etc.